-- a.
-Complete the WyoLink Membership Application.
-The Membership Application is available from the PSCC and is available on the WyoLink and PSCC web sites http://wyolink.wyoming.gov/ or http://pscc.wyoming.gov/. - b.
-Mail, fax or email the application to PSCC at the address listed on the application. - c.
-The WyoLink Operations Work Group will review the application at a WyoLink Operations Work Group meeting.
-The applicant is encouraged to attend this WyoLink Operations Work Group meeting to answer any questions that may arise from the application.
-The WyoLink Operations Work Group will make a recommendation to the PSCC as to the application status approved, further review or denied. - d.
+- c.
+The WyoLink Support Office will review the application to validate qualifications and prepare recommendations to the PSCC. - d.
 The PSCC decision will be communicated to the applicant as well as any documentation needed and any provision made. - e.
-Upon the PSCC approval of the application, the PSCC Administrative Support will develop a WyoLink Membership Agreement.
+Upon the PSCC approval of the application, the WyoLink Support Office will develop a WyoLink Membership Agreement.
 Upon review by the Wyoming Attorney General's Office and signed by the PSCC Chairman, the WyoLink membership Agreement will be sent to the applicant for signatures.
-The completed signature page shall be returned to the PSCC. - f.
-Coordinate feasibility, agency radios and fleet mapping with the WyoLink Support Manager and PSCC Administrative Support. - g.
-The applicant will coordinate with one of the authorized subscriber programming agencies for template development parameters.

-h.
-The applicant is encouraged to begin attending WyoLink and WYPSCC meetings and may participate in committee meetings on topics in which they may be interested.
+The completed signature page shall be returned to the WyoLink Support Office. - f.
+Coordinate feasibility, agency radios and fleet mapping with the WyoLink Support Manager. - g.
+The applicant will coordinate with one of the authorized subscriber programming agencies for template development parameters. - h.
+The applicant is encouraged to begin attending WyoLink and Communications Commission meetings and may participate in committee meetings on topics in which they may be interested.